Table of Contents

 Who Should Avoid Berberine?

-Beyond medication interactions, there are certain groups of people who should steer clear of berberine entirely due to safety concerns.
+Beyond medication interactions, there are certain groups of people who should not take berberine entirely due to safety concerns.

 Pregnancy and Breastfeeding